ishaansathaye/CPE203-OOP/Lectures/CastingCompileDebugging.md

     - Explicit cast
 - Upcasting
     - force something to be labeled as a more general type
-    - Implicit cast -> whenever tou assign an object to a reference variable that is more general
+    - Implicit cast -> whenever you assign an object to a reference variable that is more general

 ## Reference Type vs Object Type
 - Compile Time: when compiler runs